 To gather a better perspective on the impact of this critical change, and to communicate that to policymakers and other interested parties, AACC has prepared a very brief questionnaire for selected institutions.
 As you will see from the questions, we are simply interested in comparing both Pell Grant awards and enrollments for the last two summer periods.

 We will use survey responses to prepare a brief that will describe what the year-round Pell Grant has meant to community college students and institutions.
 Please be assured that no institutional level data will be released.
 Only aggregate information will be used in the report.

-If you have any questions about this survey, please contact Kent Phillippe, associate vice president of research and student success, firstname.lastname@example.org.
-For policy related questions, contact David Baime, senior vice president for government relations and policy analysis, email@example.com.
+If you have any questions about this survey, please contact Kent Phillippe, associate vice president of research and student success, opens in a new firstname.lastname@example.org new email.
+For policy related questions, contact David Baime, senior vice president for government relations and policy analysis, opens in a new email@example.com new email.

 Thank you in advance for taking the time to provide this important information.
 We promise to make good use of it.

 Kent A. Phillippe